 - Passion to change the world through energy technology research and development.

-- Fellows typically have a 2-year term at ARPA-E.
+- Fellows typically serve a two-year term at ARPA-E.

 - Fellows are full-time federal employees, are paid a competitive salary, and receive full benefits.